FICA is composed of two taxes: Social Security and Medicare.

 More About FICA Taxes

-Understanding FICA and the FICA Tax Rate – Calculating FICA taxes is one thing, but understanding the system and process is another.
-This resource is a great place to start your research.
+Understanding FICA and the FICA Tax Rate – Calculating FICA taxes is one thing, but truly understanding the system and process is another thing.
+This resource is a great place for a first-time taxpayer to start their research.

 FICA Withholding Rates – FICA withholding rates are subject to change each year.
 Stay up to date on the most recent tax shifts.

 Federal Tax Software for Small Businesses – Confused about how federal taxes apply to your small business?
-You’re not alone.
+You are definitely not alone.
 Check out this resource to understand what you need to know.

 Other State Taxes – Employee and/or Employer Taxes